On the Strong Restricted Isometry Property of Bernoulli Random Matrices: Introduction

 \subsection{Background on Compressed Sensing}

-Consider the following problem: In sensor network, we transmit a signal through independent channels and the centre hub receives observations from each channel for further analysis.
-In practice, it is typical that some channels fail to send the correct measurements, therefore we can only obtain the corrupted data.
-To deal with problems like this, methods to reconstruct a signal from sampling observations are of great interest to researchers in engineering fields.
-In general it is impossible to recover the signal if there is nothing known about the signal or the measurement.
-However, with prior knowledge to the signal, it is possible to recover the signal with negligible or even zero error.
-Over the past years, researchers have been refreshing their understandings on the relevancy and practicability on the prior assumptions for the input signal and the measurement, and have developed several powerful tools to study the question.\\
+Consider the following problem: In the sensor network, we transmit a signal through independent channels and the center hub receives observations from each channel for further analysis.
+In practice, it is typical that some channels fail to send the correct measurements, and thus we can only obtain the corrupted data.
+To deal with problems like this, methods of reconstructing a signal from sampling observations are of great interest to researchers in the fields of engineering.
+In general, it is impossible to recover a signal if there is nothing known about the signal or the measurement.
+However, with prior knowledge of the signal, it is possible to perform the recovery with negligible or even zero error.
+Over the past years, researchers have been refreshing their understandings on the relevancy and practicability on the prior assumptions for the input signal and the measurement, and have developed several powerful tools to study the signal recovery problem.\\

 In signal processing, \emph{compressed sensing} (CS) is a technique for signal recovery via solving certain linear systems.
-In compressed sensing \emph{without corruption}, the general acquisition setting is represented as $y=Ax$, where $x\in\mathbb{R}^m$ is the \emph{signal}, $y\in\mathbb{R}^n$ is the \emph{measurement} and $A\in\mathbb{R}^{n\times m}$ is the \emph{sensing matrix} where $\mathbb{R}^{n\times m}$ denotes the set of all $n\times m$ real matrices.
-In general it is extremely difficult to recover the signal if we know nothing about $x$ and $A$.
-Around 2004, it was shown by Cand\'es, Romberg and Tao in \cite{sr} and Donoho in \cite{csd} that if a signal satisfies certain sparsity conditions plus additional assumptions on the sensing matrix, then the reconstruction can be accomplished.
-The ideas of the proofs in these papers provided the foundations of CS.\\
+In compressed sensing \emph{without corruption}, the general acquisition setting is represented as $y=Ax$, where $x\in\mathbb{R}^m$ is a \emph{signal}, $A\in\mathbb{R}^{n\times m}$ is a \emph{sensing matrix} ( here $\mathbb{R}^{n\times m}$ denotes the set of all $n\times m$ real matrices), and $y\in\mathbb{R}^n$ is the \emph{measurement}.
+In general, it is extremely difficult to recover the signal $x$ if we know nothing about $x$ itself and the sensing matrix $A$.
+Around 2004, it was shown by Cand\'es, Romberg and Tao in \cite{sr}, and Donoho in \cite{csd}, that if a signal satisfies certain sparsity condition plus additional assumptions on the sensing matrix, then the reconstruction can be accomplished.
+The ideas established in those papers provided the foundations of CS.\\

 A key concept introduced in CS is the \emph{restricted isometry property} (RIP), which gives a characterization of ``the almost norm preserving property" of a matrix.
 This property was first introduced by Cand\'es and Tao in \cite{dl}.